 Boston Park Rangers

-The Boston Park Rangers serve the public in the tradition of "park keepers," an idea conceived by Frederick Law Olmsted, the father of landscape architecture and the designer of Boston's Emerald Necklace park system.
+The Boston Park Rangers serve the public in the tradition of "park keepers."
+Frederick Law Olmsted conceived the idea for park rangers.
+Olmsted was the father of landscape architecture and the designer of Boston's Emerald Necklace park system.

-The ranger staff boasts a variety of professional skills and educational backgrounds, including training in park management, recreation, liberal arts, law enforcement and environmental studies.
-Trained in first aid, CPR and crisis intervention, the Rangers are ready to respond to any emergency in the parks.
+The ranger staff backgrounds include training in park management, recreation, liberal arts, law enforcement and environmental studies.
+Rangers are trained in first aid, CPR and crisis intervention.
+Rangers are ready to respond to any emergency in the parks.

 Patrol and safety